 Late notification.
 Not telling your insurer you think you have a claim early enough is, unfortunately, all too easy – and a common reason for insurers rejecting claims.

 It’s always best to keep them in the loop, even if the problem turns out to be nothing.
-You won’t be penalised or judged for doing so and it means they can prepare for the worst before and if it happens.
+You won’t be penalised or judged for doing so and it means they can prepare for the worst.

 Don’t try and fix the problem yourself either – you might inadvertently admit liability or promise something your insurer can’t deliver.
 Neither goes down well.
 Insurers don’t like surprises.